+But the artefacts had been secure in the garden of a private property, where they have remained until the time when that property was to be redeveloped.
 For many years, since 1962, the stones had been safely cared for by the Leese Family who owned the property and lived in the bungalow.
-It is an odd coincidence that Mrs Leese has now moved to South Africa and lives near Rorke's Drift, site of one of the major battles of the Zulu War and graphically portrayed in the feature film Zulu.
+It is an odd coincidence that Mrs Leese has now moved to Fugatives Drift in South Africa and lives near Rorke's Drift, site of one of the major battles of the Zulu War and graphically portrayed in the feature film Zulu.